rajashtani/InsightForge/apis/api_design_principles.md

 Statelessness eliminates server memory of prior requests, enabling any server to handle any request.
 This is achieved in REST with tokens (e.g., JWT), in gRPC with metadata, in GraphQL with stateless queries/mutations (subscriptions may use WebSockets), and in Kafka with stateless producers/consumers.
 Statelessness supports scalability and resilience in distributed systems.

+**Best Practices**:
+- Use JWT or similar tokens for authentication in REST and GraphQL.
+- Pass metadata in gRPC for context (e.g., auth tokens, request IDs).
+- Avoid server-side session storage; store state client-side or in external databases.
+- Ensure idempotency for operations to handle retries gracefully.
+- Validate tokens on each request to enforce security.

 **Examples**:
 - **C# (ASP.NET Core with JWT)**:
   ```csharp